overfullstack/overfullstack.github.io/src/pages/articles/2018-12-09---monads-for-drunken-coders-1/index.md

 <img class="post-gif" src="./media/lego.gif">

 ### Flow Heterogeneous data Fluently
+- Now that we saw Functional Lego, can we do the same with our validations functions?
+Can we nicely pipe them and flow our eggs stream through it and expect to see both good eggs and bad eggs at the end of our pipeline?
 - Streamlining of functions is easier said than done when dealing with Heterogeneous data.
 - Unidirectional flow demands uniform data structure for the entire stream-per-step.
 A pipeline can have different types of streams, but how can a stream/collection have different data types?
 <img class="post-gif" src="https://media.giphy.com/media/OeX0obPwKJ0OI/giphy.gif">